toptensoftware/CantabileTranslations/readme.md

 For many user-interface strings, the shortcut key is prefixed with an ampersand `&` character.
 A literal ampersand must be escaped with a double ampersand. eg: `Instruments && Effects`.

 It's important that after translation there are no duplicate short cut keys.
 To support this the machine generated translation will try to re-use the same short cut key as the English version.
-If the translated string doesn't contain the same letter is will suffix the letter in brackets.
+If the translated string doesn't contain the same letter it will suffix the letter in brackets.

 eg: The machine tranlation for `"&Delete"` to Italian is `"Cancellare (&D)"`.
 If the translated string was `"&Cancellare"` this would conflict with `"&Copy"` in the Edit menu.